ui-jar/ui-jar/README.md

 ### Test Driven Style Guide Development - Angular (2.x and above)
 A drop in module to automatically create a living style guide based on the test you write for your components.<br/>
 Bundle with your favorite build tool and you will automatically get a web app where you can view examples of each component together with associated documentation.<br/><br/>
-UI-jar is in beta, breaking changes may occur.

 ![screenshot](https://raw.githubusercontent.com/ui-jar/ui-jar/master/images/screenshot.png)